tskit-dev/tskit/docs/c-api.rst

 the object by default for convenience).
 The free method must always be called to avoid leaking memory, even in the case of an error occuring during intialisation.
-If ``class_name_init`` has been called, we say the object has been "initialised"; if not, it is "uninitialised".
+If ``class_name_init`` has been called succesfully, we say the object has been "initialised"; if not, it is "uninitialised".
+After ``class_name_free`` has been called, the object is again uninitialised.

 It is important to note that the init methods only allocate *internal* memory;
 the memory for the instance itself must be allocated either on the